Skip to main content

 We assess participant use of the My Guide application by examining the number of participant logins to the web-based application.

-Participant use of My Guide: Content Accessed12 weeks
+Participant use of My Guide: Content Accessed

 We assess participant use of the My Guide application by examining the type of content accessed by participants on the website.

-Acceptability of My Guide: LearnabilityT3 (immediately following 12 week intervention)
+Time Frame: T3 (immediately following 12 week intervention)

 To assess acceptability, all participants are asked to complete an exit interview on My Guide.
 This interview assesses usefulness, satisfaction, learnability and usability of the application.
 This exit interview was synthesized from validated measures assessing eHealth intervention acceptability, and was adapted for our study to better fit our target population and our application design.
 Above average scores on the questionnaire are considered acceptable.
 The questionnaire is administered over the phone immediately following the 12 week intervention.

-Acceptability of My Guide: UsabilityT3 (immediately following 12 week intervention)
+Time Frame: T3 (immediately following 12 week intervention)

 To assess acceptability, all participants are asked to complete an exit interview on My Guide.
 This interview assesses usefulness, satisfaction, learnability and usability of the application.
 This exit interview was synthesized from validated measures assessing eHealth intervention acceptability, and was adapted for our study to better fit our target population and our application design.
 Above average scores on the questionnaire are considered acceptable.
 The questionnaire is administered over the phone immediately following the 12 week intervention.

-Change in Patient Self-Efficacy in managing side effects is measured using the PROMIS Self Efficacy for Managing SymptomsT1 (prior to starting intervention), T2 (6 weeks into intervention), T3 (immediately following 12 week intervention)
+• Change in Patient Self-Efficacy in managing side effects is measured using the PROMIS Self Efficacy for Managing Symptoms(T1 (prior to starting intervention), T2 (6 weeks into intervention), T3 (immediately following 12 week intervention))

-Change in Health Related Quality of Life will be evaluated with The Functional Assessment of Cancer Therapy (FACT-G7)T1 (prior to starting intervention), T2 (6 weeks into intervention), T3 (immediately following 12 week intervention)
+• Change in Health Related Quality of Life will be evaluated with The Functional Assessment of Cancer Therapy (FACT-G7)(T1 (prior to starting intervention), T2 (6 weeks into intervention), T3 (immediately following 12 week intervention))